allantargino/BotIntegrationWithQnA-LUIS/README.md

 This intent has nothing but samples of different ways to greet a person.
 If the user writes things like "hi", "good morning", "hello there" and similars then we'll take them as all as greetings

 ###### TurnOn #####
- Takes utterances that involve keywords that are invoke the same action as turning the lights:
+ Takes utterances that involve keywords that invoke the same action as turning the lights:
  - "Turn the lights from the [room]"
  - Power up the [room] lights
  - Can you start the lights at the [room]?